-Floods, cyber-attacks, pandemics, and unexpected staff absences are just a few of the risks that can prevent architecture firms from remaining open and profitable during disaster and disruption.
+Floods, cyber-attacks, pandemics, and the unexpected loss of a team member are just a few of the risks that can prevent firms from remaining open and profitable.

 Will you be able to provide clients with the assurance that work on their project will continue despite a disruption?
-From climate impacts and ransomware to staff absences and the everyday challenges of fragile power grids and internet services, the Architect's Guide to Business Continuity helps firms become more resilient with a step-by-step process and accompanying worksheets for assessing and reducing risks associated with disruption.
+The Architect's Guide to Business Continuity helps firms become more resilient with a step-by-step process and accompanying worksheets for assessing and reducing risks associated with disruption.
 The guide shares lessons learned from previously impacted firms, builds on and adapts business continuity best practices specifically for the building industry, and helps firms remain open in the face of disruption.
 In addition to a business continuity planning process, the guide includes a preparedness checklist and emergency response checklist to manage disruptions when they do occur.
 While designed with the architect in mind, this Guide would also benefit other design firms and professional service providers.

-- Understand the elements of a business continuity plan and its value in reducing risk and protecting profits
+- Understand the elements of a business continuity plan and how it reduces risk and protects profits.